linyu3294/miniapps-ai/pwa-shell/DEPLOYMENT.md

 # PWA Shell Deployment Guide

 ## 🎯 Goal
-Deploy the PWA Shell to AWS with a custom domain.
+Deploy the PWA Shell to AWS with a custom domain and wildcard subdomains for each app.

 ## 📋 Prerequisites
 - AWS CLI configured